simongiec/SOLUTION-3568yocto/en2.md

 Run `./build.sh lunch`, select project 5:  `rockchip_rk3568_evb1_ddr4_v10_defconfig`.

 Set the root filesystem: `export RK_ROOTFS_SYSTEM=yocto`.
-You can compile all modules (uboot, kernel, rootfs, recovery) and package them into update.img ,to compile all modules and package them into update.img:`./build.sh all`
+You can compile all modules (uboot, kernel, rootfs, recovery) and package them into update.img

+To compile all modules and package them into update.img:`./build.sh all`

 To compile and generate rootfs.img for Yocto root filesystem:`./build.sh yocto`

 ## 5.Introduction to our RK3568 Yocto Migration Process
 ### Step 1: Set Up a New Yocto Repository for RK3568
 The linux-debian-rk356x/yocto directory is the created Yocto RK3568 project.
 Official Yocto code can be found in linux-debian-rk356x/yocto/poky, version kirkstone 4.0.13.
 Follow the development environment configuration mentioned above [Rockchip_Developer_Guide_Linux_Software_EN.pdf](https://drive.google.com/file/d/1u5arX0oeAv20RYMpMTIa7Pu2xslg_PoY/view?usp=drive_link).

 ### Step 2: Create and Add Layers
 The layers meta-browser, meta-clang, meta-poky, meta-rockchip, meta-openembedded, and meta-qt5 are created in the linux-debian-rk356x/yocto directory and added to bblayers.conf: